ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

    CONFIG_DISABLE_ENVIRON can prevent task having to allocate memory for the env.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Don't call clearenv() if ENV variables are enabled.

 ## Commit #624
 ### Hash